Picture at SCA Seattle 2018 - Cafe Femenino Foundation with Isabel, Victor & Claudia from Peru.

 Peru’s Cafe Femenino women’s groups meet once a year to create a work plan that addresses their needs and objectives.
-From that annual meeting, the following initiatives became the focus of the projects that were requested by the women for 2013:
+From that annual meeting, the following initiatives became the focus of the projects that were requested by the women:

 1) Food Security – Food storage, quinoa, and school community gardens

 2) Gender Equity and Women’s Empowerment – Safe spaces and leadership workshops

 3) Respiratory Health – Improved stoves

 4) Income Diversification - Second Income projects

 5) Early Education Centers - Nutritional & Hygiene education

 “Our Cafe Femenino Women’s Group has benefited all members of our coffee cooperative, men and women alike, despite us being dispersed throughout Northeastern Peru.
 We have strengthened CECANOR with our participation in technical assistance programs, trainings and certifications.”

 - Sabina Hernandez, Café Femenino Coffee Producer, Agua Azul, Cajamarca